18 October 2014

 Facebook and Parse have built a whole range of such technologies, that help people take creative ideas – from games to shopping apps – and make them easier, cheaper and faster to build.
 With the help of Parse Partnerships Manager Ali Parr, attendees were guided through the the stages of designing, building and shipping a digital idea.

 The spacecraft design workshop gave attendees the opportunity to work together to design and customise a real Thin-Film Spacecraft that were to be launched into space.

 To learn how robots can grow your food, participants learnt how to control a video-streaming robot over the web and how to build a water sensor, before engaging in a robotic water fight.
 One lucky participant got to keep a rover.

 YouTube Space London

-This session covers how to produce video content on a shoestring budget, and still get the desired quality.
-After equipping you with these skills, YouTube Space London will challenge you to create a video on YouTube, with a chance to win a prize!
+This session covered how to produce video content on a shoestring budget, and still get the desired quality.
+After equipping attendees with these skills, YouTube Space London challenged them to create a video on YouTube, with a chance to win a prize!

 Barclays is an international financial services provider engaged in personal banking, credit cards, corporate and investment banking and wealth management with an extensive presence in Europe, the Americas, Africa and Asia.
 Barclays’ purpose is to help people achieve their ambitions – in the right way.